EASTERN OREGON REGIONAL AIRPORT

 offices, a popular bar-restaurant and FAA staffed flight control tower.

-Fire and EMS are provided by the city Fire Department and Public works maintains the entire Pendleton Airport Industrial Complex.
+Fire and EMS are provided by the City of Pendleton Fire Department and Public Works maintains the entire Pendleton Airport Industrial Park Area.

 Low rainfall and 347 VFR days per year make the Pendleton Airport an ideal location for hobby, commercial, military and civil uses.
 FBO and Pilot lounge services include courtesy and car rental options.